What does this order include?

 What warrants a property to be on Continuous Enforcement?

-The property must have at least 2 completed abatements in 45 days and/or 4 violation letters mailed in 60 days (it does not matter if the violations were cleaned by owner).
+The property must have at least 3 abated violations in the past 12 months and/or 4 violation letters within the past 12 months (it does not matter if the violations were cleaned by owner).
 Properties that were previously on the list can be added back if in the previous year the City had to abate the property and the ownership has not changed.

 Additionally, all properties that have a demolition order, as well as most properties under repair orders, may be placed on Continuous Enforcement to ensure the property is maintained and secured until the property is brought within compliance via the hearing process.